 Student Intern - Eren Hernandez

-Erendira Hernandez is a freshman at MTSU and moved to Nashville, Tennessee from Jemison, Alabama.
+Erendira Hernandez is a sophomore at MTSU and moved to Nashville, Tennessee, from Jemison, Alabama.
 When she was a four years old, Erendira was cared for at the Children’s Hospital of Alabama with Immune Mediated Thrombocytopenia (ITP).
 This disorder caused her to have low blood platelets that increased her tendency to bleed.
 For reasons stated, she became passionate to help others.
 She enjoys participating in community service events, such as the Special Olympics, which is a sports organization for children with intellectual disabilities.
 She was a member of DECA, SGA, FCCLA, FFA, Beta Club, and Key Club in high school.
 She also enjoys hiking and playing volleyball in her spare time.